 - Luck is never on my side.

-First, identify the negative core beliefs that are keeping you in the “spiral of self-pity” then replace then with positive affirmations.
-For example, you can replace “I can’t do it alone” with “I am enough” and “Life is too hard for me” with “I can, and I will take control of my life.”
+First, identify the negative core beliefs that are keeping you in the “spiral of self-pity” then replace them with positive affirmations.
+For example, you can replace “I can’t do it alone” with “I am enough” and “Life is too hard for me” with “I can and I will take control of my life.”

 Set yourself up for a better life by changing your negative beliefs.